derailed/motion-awesome/README.md

 - <fernand.galiana@gmail.com>

 Still work in progress.
-So please feel to fork or contact me if you run into issues or just want to touch base...
+So please feel to fork or contact me if you run into issues or just want to send some good vibes...

 ## License